mattpang/aoc2024/readme.md

 Day 10: Julia 0.523s

+Day 11: Kotlin replit total: 9s, but should be ~0.1s compiled.

 ----
 ## Sort of plan

-Day 11: Kotlin or K if I feel hardcore

 Day 12: LISP or Lua